Launch Recite Me assistive technology myaccountMyAccount login image

 • will your business result in a noticeable increase in traffic or people calling at your home?

-• will your business involve any activities which would seem out-of-place in a residential area?
+• will your business involve any activities that would seem out-of-place in a residential area?

 If you think you need planning permission you can apply online on the ePlanning Scotland website.
 If you live in a council house you should contact your local housing office.